global-vmware/vcd-network-routed-v2/README.md

-## Terraform Org VDC Routed Network
+## VMware Cloud Director Data Center Group Routed Network
-This Terraform module creates an Org VDC Routed Network in an existing VMware Cloud Director (VCD) Environment.
-This module is being used to provsion new Data Center Group Organization Networks in the Rackspace SDDC Flex VMware Cloud.
+This Terraform module creates a Data Center Group Routed Network in an existing VMware Cloud Director (VCD) Environment.
+This module is being used to provsion new Data Center Group Networks into the Rackspace SDDC Flex Data Center Regions.

 ## Inputs